-The most advanced 3PL software in Sri Lanka is released into market.
+The most advanced 3PL software is released into the market.
 Let’s see who will use it and why.

 To put it simply, a third-party logistics provider or a 3PL is a company where a manufacturer outsources transportation, warehousing, and distribution.
 Unlike mere distributors and transportation companies, 3PLs are deeply integrated into their customers’ processes.
-And the 3PL software for Sri Lankan service providers plays a crucial role in the success and failure of such integration.
+And the 3PL software plays a crucial role in the success and failure of such integration.

-According to a Sri Lankan study, there are three main reasons why we should thank 3PL service providers:
+According to the study, there are three main reasons why we should thank 3PL service providers:

 - Cost reduction – both for manufacturers and buyers.
 3PLs own or partner with transport companies and warehousing facilities to offer lower prices.
 Lower logistics costs sometimes mean lower prices for buyers.